 Similarly, if you are able to secure a link on a more niche publication you may end up with significantly more qualified traffic but with a lower impact on authority.
 It’s important to communicate and set expectations with clients and/or internal leadership before undertaking a campaign, as you will ultimately be judged on the impact of your efforts and it’s very easy to focus on the wrong areas even if they do provide a tangible advantage to the business or client in an area not in focus.”

 What is your main KPI when measuring the effectiveness of building links?

 Finally, we wanted to ask participants about the main KPI (Key Performance Indicator) they use when measuring the effectiveness of building links.

 22.5% of respondents look at overall traffic increase as a main KPI when measuring the effectiveness of a link.
-This was followed by 19% who look at organic rankings and 16.5% who look at total links.
+This was followed by 19% who look at organic rankings.

 Professionals look at increases in overall traffic and rankings as key indicators when determining the effectiveness of their link building efforts.

 The key takeaway from our survey is that a majority of SEO professionals still believe that backlinks have a big impact on rankings and brand authority.

 We hope that you found this State of Link Building Report useful.
 And we want to thank everyone who participated.